quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 28: Add a tag to an event**

 **MSS**
-1. User requests to add a tag to the todo by index.
+1. User requests to add a tag to the event by index.
-2. TC updates the todo with the provided tag.
+2. TC updates the event with the provided tag.
 3. TC displays a confirmation message.

    Use case ends.